Forwardspace/SGE/docs/source/usage/qsg.rst

 Quick Start Guide
 =================

-If you're here, that means you've beaten the remarkable odds of not actually being interested in this project.
-Congratulations.
-Now, let's get started.

 First, install SGE using the intructions outlined in the Installation Guide.
 Now you've got a functional and up-to-date version of SGE.